Career Timeline of Jamie Raskin: Major Achievements and Milestones

 In 2012, Jamie Raskin was named Senate majority whip and chaired the Montgomery County Senate Delegation and the Select Committee on Ethics Reform, and was a member of the Judicial Proceedings Committee.

-In 2014, Jamie Raskin introduced a medical marijuana bill in Maryland that was later signed by Governor Martin O'Malley.
+In 2014, Jamie Raskin introduced a medical marijuana bill in Maryland that was signed by Governor Martin O'Malley.

-January 2015: Medical Marijuana Bill Goes Into Effect
+January 2015: Medical Marijuana Bill goes into effect

 April 2018: Launched Congressional Freethought Caucus

-2019: Voted in Favor of the Equality Act
+2019: Voted in favor of the Equality Act

 On July 1, 2021, Jamie Raskin was one of seven Democrats appointed to the House Select Committee investigating the January 6 Capitol attack.

-July 2022: Letter to White House Conference on Hunger, Nutrition, and Health
+July 2022: Led letter to White House Conference on Hunger

-September 2022: White House National Strategy on Hunger, Nutrition, and Health
+September 2022: Inclusion in the White House National Strategy on Hunger

 In September 2022, the White House National Strategy on Hunger, Nutrition, and Health included a nonbinding pledge to increase plant-based offerings across federal facilities.

-2022: Publication of Unthinkable: Trauma, Truth, and the Trials of American Democracy
+2022: Publication of "Unthinkable: Trauma, Truth, and the Trials of American Democracy"

 Unthinkable: Trauma, Truth, and the Trials of American Democracy